Carpal Tunnel in Clive IA?

 With surgical procedures costing anywhere between $6,000 and $11,000 dollars and only resulting in full resolution of symptoms in less than 60% of the cases, many people are beginning to elect a more conservative approach to care.
-For these reasons, our doctors at Full Circle Wellness Center have prepared this short article to provide you some general information about carpal tunnel and the alternative treatment solutions available.
+For these reasons, our doctors at Full Circle Wellness Center have prepared this short article to provide you with some general information about carpal tunnel and the alternative treatment solutions available.

 Could I Be Developing Carpal Tunnel Syndrome?

 Many people visit our clinic with complaints of wrist pain and questions regarding what exactly carpal tunnel syndrome feels like.
-Typically, as the median nerve is compressed due to swelling and bony misalignments of the wrist, patients begin to feel sensations of burning, pain, tingling, or swelling extending from the first to the fourth digit.
+Typically, as the median nerve is compressed due to swelling and bony misalignments of the wrist, patients begin to feel sensations of burning, pain, tingling or swelling extending from the first to the fourth digit.
 It is not uncommon for patients to report that they have recently noticed weakness throughout the affected hand or that picking up small objects isn’t as easy as usual.
 Occasionally people develop the feeling of swelling in their hand as the median nerve becomes compressed, even when no swelling is present.

 In addition to questions about what carpal tunnel syndrome feels like, patients often wonder how they developed the condition.
 Typically, the cause of carpal tunnel syndrome isn’t completely evident.
 However, some patients are able to recall an injury to the wrist that caused the symptoms to develop shortly after.
-Certain occupations have also been shown to contribute to the development of the condition with jobs that involve long term use of vibrating instruments and the repetitious use of the hands and wrist topping the list.
+Certain occupations have also been shown to contribute to the development of the condition with jobs that involve long-term use of vibrating instruments and the repetitious use of the hands and wrist topping the list.
 Finally, metabolic disorders involving the pituitary and thyroid gland can also contribute to its development.

-Depending on the activity, carpal tunnel typically begins in a person’s dominant hand, but symptoms throughout both hands is not uncommon.
+Depending on the activity, carpal tunnel typically begins in a person’s dominant hand, but symptoms throughout both hands are not uncommon.
 Unfortunately, many health care professionals only focus on the site of pain when the problem actually lies elsewhere.
 In fact, it has been shown that patients suffering from carpal tunnel syndrome in both arms typically have nerve irritation stemming from the spine.
 This is often why carpal tunnel decompression surgeries are unsuccessful nearly 40% of the time.
 While carpal tunnel is more common in the dominant hand, it is also nearly 3 times more common in women due to the size of the tunnel itself.

-What are the Best Treatments Available?
+What are the Best Treatments Available In Clive IA?

-At Full Circle Wellness Center in Clive we understand that making decisions about how to treat carpal tunnel syndrome can be difficult.
-If you would like more information about carpal tunnel or to schedule a consultation, contact our clinic today.
+At Full Circle Wellness Center in Clive IA, we understand that making decisions about how to treat carpal tunnel syndrome can be difficult.
+If you would like more information about carpal tunnel or schedule a consultation, contact our clinic today.